Greater Raleigh Sports Spotlight: Cary Provides a Perfect Pitch for NCAA College Cup

-The turf at WakeMed Soccer Park is about to host its 13th College Cup—eight women’s champions have been crowned in Cary, and this week will mark the fifth men’s championship.
+The turf at WakeMed Soccer Park hosts its 13th College Cup—eight women’s champions have been crowned in Cary, and the 2019 College Cup marks the fifth men’s championship.
 Cary is also the site for the 2020 women’s and 2021 men’s championship.

 William Davis, sports venues manager for the Town of Cary, said that keeping the main field—commonly referred to as "the pitch" within the soccer community—in championship form is a year-round operation.
 Considering the top-level soccer that Cary spectators have seen just since July, including the Women’s International Champions Cup, that’s really no surprise, especially when considering changes in average temperature since then.
 In the summer, Bermuda grass thrives in humidity and makes the field green, but Bermuda is a warm-season grass that turns light brown in the fall and winter.

 As daylight fades in the fall, the maintenance staff begins to use a cool-season rye grass to keep the field top-notch, sometimes in between games or practices, such as in late Oct., when WakeMed hosted the National Women's Soccer League (NWSL) Championship and then less than two weeks later, the ACC women’s tournament.

 The day after the Men’s College Cup, contractors work getting the field ready for play in 2020, Davis said.
 The plan then is to dig out years’ worth of organic buildup, going down beneath the turf and sand layers to rocks and pipes, allowing for a fresh start when North Carolina FC and North Carolina Courage seasons resume in March.

 Recently, when the transition was made from Bermuda to rye, Davis said, the field required extra, after-hours attention between all its games.